We're here to help: 800-387-3100

 Size and color are two of the biggest differences between these two varieties.
 The Mexican Papaya is larger in size than the Hawaiian Papaya.
 The Mexican Papaya has a yellowish-green outer color with shades of orange when ripe and the inside flesh tends to be a yellow, pink or reddish tint; while the Hawaiian Papaya has a green outer color that becomes yellow when ripe with orange or pinkish flesh inside.
 Mexican papaya has a sweet melon flavor to it and has been described as "musky" in some types.
 Hawaiian papaya has a more intense flavor than the Mexican variety.

 PAPAYA TASTE & RIPENESS

-Similar to a melon, the pinkish juicy flesh has a pleasantly sweet tropical flavor.
-The fruit will turn from green to yellow-orange as it ripens, and will become soft, giving to light pressure.
+Similar to a melon, the papaya has a pleasantly sweet tropical flavor.
+The fruit will typically turn from green to yellow-orange as it ripens, and will become soft, giving to light pressure.
 Ripen firm papaya by placing it in a loosely-closed plastic or paper bag at room temperature up to 3 days.
 Ripe papaya will store up to a week in the refrigerator.
 You can also freeze peeled papaya chunks for longer preservation or use in smoothies, but freezing is not recommended for long periods of time.